go-kit/go-kit.github.io/_src/faq/index.md

  [ZooKeeper](https://zookeeper.apache.org/),
  and DNS SRV records.

-## Do I even need to use package sd?
+## Service Discovery &mdash; Do I even need to use package sd?

 It depends on your infrastructure.